openenclave/openenclave/docs/GettingStartedDocs/Edger8rGettingStarted.md

             uint8_t arg13,
             uint16_t arg14,
             uint32_t arg15,
-            uint64_t arg16
+            uint64_t arg16,
+            wchar_t arg17
         );
     };
 };
 ```

-Note that `wchar_t` is not supported since it has different sizes on Linux and Windows.
+Note that `wchar_t` parameters are different sizes on Windows and Linux platforms, namely on Windows they are 2 bytes and on Linux by default they are 4 bytes.
+If you use this type the `oeedger8r` will emit a warning.
+This is not a problem if you are just keeping the data on the local platform, but if you are planning on packaging up a `wchar_t` data type and forwarding it to another platform you may run into unexpected problems due to the size differences.

 In the above example enclave_basic_types passes one of each basic type as a parameter.
 Nothing too complicated here.
 Note that these types can also be the return type.